-Shows Sin/Cos calibration value that are captured after the completion of the auto calibration step.
+Shows Sin/Cos calibration value that are captured after the completion of the Motor/Sensor Setup.
 Values are not to be altered manually.
-When non-zero values are returned after querying ZSMC, this indicates that a calibration has been successfuly completed at one time or another.
-Values are permanently stored in the calibration Flash area after sending %CLSAV 321654987
+When non-zero values are returned after querying ZSMC, this indicates that the setup has been successfuly completed at one time or another.